AUTOMOTIVE CYBERSECURITY VS. IT CYBERSECURITYJune 2, 2021

 - A deterministic and reliable mechanism that is verifiable and certifiable, and that can detect and prevent the cyber threat in real time (preferably in hardware).
 Software solutions that require post-event analysis by security experts or that are prone to false positives are inadequate.

 - Formally documented and certified “safe” for the vehicle driver and passengers for each hardware/software/firmware new version—including its embedded cybersecurity component.

 - Mandatory extension of OEM and Tier1 product-qualification procedures as well as production-verification and validation procedures to include the cybersecurity component so as to prevent rogue hardware and software/firmware components from creeping into the supply chain via the production line and at maintenance sites.

 - Download of new versions of software/firmware must be performed using encrypted object-code images signed with electronic signatures that can be verified against the data in the OEM depository.
 The download of object-code images with incorrect electronic signature must be blocked.

-GuardKnox’s deterministic cyber security methodology, Communication Lockdown™, delivers the requirements of the Safety Critical Subsystem of the connected car.
-Its fully deterministic, closed-system approach is not to look for attacks but to ensure that the vehicle continues to function in the way it was designed.
-There is no need for cloud connectivity nor for ongoing updates so no malware can sneak in and corrupt the safety requirements of the vehicle.
+GuardKnox’s deterministic cybersecurity methodology, Communication Lockdown™, answers the requirements of the Safety Critical Subsystem for the connected car.
+Its fully deterministic, closed-system approach does not look for attacks but ensures that the vehicle continues to function as it was designed.
+The security design has no need for cloud connectivity nor for ongoing updates so no malware can sneak in and corrupt the safety requirements of the vehicle.